Connect with us

 “The South Africans are currently in the phase of submission of proposals and are undertaking discussions with relevant government agencies before commencing construction works,” Mr Kasuku said.

-The plan is to construct a total of 21 berths at the proposed port of Lamu by 2030, compared to 18 in Mombasa, where ageing infrastructure hinders the port’s ability to handle big ships and rising amount of cargo.
+The plan is to construct a total of 21 berths at the proposed port of Lamu by 2030, compared to 18 in Mombasa, where aging infrastructure hinders the port’s ability to handle big ships and rising amounts of cargo.

-Upon final completion, Lamu Port will be nearly ten times larger than the existing port of Mombasa, which currently handles 1.2 million Twenty Foot Equivalent Units (TEUs) annually and has a maximum capacity of 2.5 million TEUs.
+Upon completion, Lamu Port will be nearly ten times larger than the existing port of Mombasa, which currently handles 1.2 million Twenty-Foot Equivalent Units (TEUs) annually and has a maximum capacity of 2.5 million TEUs.

-The first three berths of Lamu Port, which are expected to be operation in 2020, will handle 1.2 million TEUs and when fully operational will handle 20 million TEUs.
+The first three berths of Lamu Port, which are expected to be operational in 2020, will handle 1.2 million TEUs and when fully operational will handle 20 million TEUs.

-The berths will be capable of handling crude oil carrier with dead weight tonnage of up to 200,00 tonnes and a capacity of two million barrels of crude.
+The berths will be capable of handling crude oil carriers with dead weight tonnage of up to 200,00 tonnes and a capacity of two million barrels of crude.

-The port is being built at Manda Bay, which juts out towards the islands of Pate, Manda and Lamu, a location chosen for its size and deep waters capable of accommodating large vessels.
+The port is being built at Manda Bay, which juts out towards the islands of Pate, Manda and Lamu, a site chosen for its size and deep waters capable of accommodating large vessels.

 Albert Andeso holds a degree in Civil Engineering from the University of Nairobi.
 He has extensive experience in construction and has been involved in many roads, bridges, and buildings projects.